Search

 Last Updated:

-Margaret Atwood MasterClass: Is It Worth It
+Margaret Atwood MasterClass Review: Is It Worth It

 One fiction writer who teaches creative writing on MasterClass is Margaret Atwood, who has written numerous works, the most famous being The Handmaid’s Tale.